 Senior Lien Long-Term Debt - The District's senior lien long-term debt, for which net revenues are pledged, shall be limited to that amount for which current and projected revenues generate a senior lien debt service coverage of at least 125 percent.
 The calculation of debt service shall not include General Obligation Bonds, Assessment Bonds, or Special Tax Bonds to which revenue sources other than pledged revenues, as defined in the Indenture, are pledged.

-It should be noted that the District will issue debt to attempt to meet the senior lien debt service coverage target of 170 percent in keeping with its prudent financial management practices and to maintain credit ratings aligned with rating agency methodologies.
+Debt Service Target - The District will issue debt targeting senior lien debt service coverage at 170 percent in keeping with its prudent financial management practices and to maintain credit ratings aligned with rating agency methodologies.